Site-to-Site VPN Overview

 Oracle Cloud Infrastructure supports only the tunnel mode for IPSec VPNs.

-IPSec VPN site-to-site tunnels offer the following advantages:
+Site-to-Site VPN IPSec tunnels offer the following advantages:

 - Public internet lines are used to transmit data, so dedicated, expensive lease lines from one site to another aren't necessary.